mie-lab/bike_lane_optimization/README.md

 ### Installation

-The required packages and our sprf package can be installed via pip in editable mode in a virtual environment with the following commands:
+The code can be installed via pip in editable mode in a virtual environment with the following commands:

 ```
 git clone https://github.com/mie-lab/bike_lane_optimization